 Nevada’s Personal Assistance Services (PAS) Program is designed to help severely disabled adults, regardless of age, by providing services to them in their homes with the larger goal of preventing unnecessary nursing home placements.
-Beneficiaries are provided with personal care, assistance with the activities of daily living and non-personal care or "homemaker" services in and around their homes, up to a weekly maximum of 35 hours.
+Beneficiaries are provided with personal care, assistance with the activities of daily living and non-personal care or “homemaker” services in and around their homes.

 This program is under the administration of the Nevada Aging and Disability Services Division (ADSD), which is part of the Department of Health and Human Services.
 Funding is dependent on availability and is contingent on the specific needs of each individual.

 PAS eligibility is comprised of four factors: age, residency, functional ability, and financial criteria

 Applicants must be at least 18 years of age.

 Applicants must be legal, Nevada residents.
 Length of residency is not a factor.